bmwcarit/ramses-logic/doc/sphinx/api.rst

     create a fresh instance.

 ==================================================
-Creating links between scripts
+Creating links between nodes
 ==================================================

 One of the complex problems of 3D graphics development is managing complexity, especially for larger projects.
-For that purpose it is useful to split the application logic into multiple scripts, so that individual scripts can remain small and easy to understand.
-To do that, ``Ramses Logic`` provides a mechanism to link script properties - either statically or during runtime, in order to pass data from ``1`` producer script to ``N`` consumer scripts.
+For that purpose it is useful to split the application logic into multiple logic nodes (usually Lua scripts), so that individual nodes can remain small and easy to understand.
+To do that, ``Ramses Logic`` provides a mechanism to link node properties - either statically or during runtime, in order to pass data from ``1`` producer node to ``N`` consumer nodes.

-Here is a simple example how links are created:
+Here is a simple example how links are created to link two Lua scripts:

 .. code-block::
     :linenos:

     LogicEngine logicEngine;
     LuaScript* sourceScript = logicEngine.createLuaScript(R"(
-        function interface()
+        function interface(IN, OUT)
-            OUT.source = STRING
+            OUT.source = Type:String()
         end
-        function run()
+        function run(IN, OUT)
             OUT.source = "World!"
         end
     )");

     LuaScript* destinationScript = logicEngine.createLuaScript(R"(
-        function interface()
+        function interface(IN)
-            IN.destination = STRING
+            IN.destination = Type:String()
         end
         function run()
             print("Hello, " ..
 IN.destination)